- Written by Dr.Mehmet Demircioglu

 What happens if a clinic promises to cover everything?

-If a clinic promises to cover everything in one session, I want the patient to slow down and look at the cost of that promise.
+If a clinic promises to cover everything in one session, slow down and look at the cost of that promise.
 Donor safety, density, naturalness, and future options can all be weakened when the plan tries to solve every area at once.

 Large graft numbers can sound reassuring.
-A patient hears 5000 or 6000 grafts and thinks the clinic is being generous.
-But a high number is not automatically a good plan.
+Someone hears 5,000 or 6,000 grafts and thinks the clinic is being generous.
+But a high number is not always a good plan.
 It may simply mean the clinic is willing to spend more donor hair without explaining the consequences.

 If you receive very different graft estimates from different clinics, you should understand why hair transplant graft numbers differ before choosing the highest one.
 The highest number may be correct in some cases, but it should never win by emotion alone.

-I become especially cautious when a plan tries to lower the hairline, fill the temples, reinforce the mid scalp, and cover a broad crown without a serious donor discussion.
+A plan needs special scrutiny when it tries to lower the hairline, fill the temples, reinforce the mid-scalp, and cover a broad crown without a serious donor discussion.
 That may look impressive on the quote.
 It may not look impressive years later.

 A clinic that respects your future should be able to say no. It should be able to leave the crown for later.
 It should be able to explain why a smaller plan may be wiser.

-How do I make the safest choice for my own scalp?
+How do I make the right choice for my own scalp?

-The safest choice begins with diagnosis, not desire.
+The decision begins with diagnosis, not desire.
 I need to know your age, hair loss pattern, donor strength, hair caliber, crown size, frontal recession, medication history, family pattern, expectations, and whether the result you want can be created without exhausting the donor.

-If the front is weak and the crown is also thinning, I usually protect the frontal frame first unless there is a strong reason not to.
+If the front is weak and the crown is also thinning, the frontal frame usually comes first unless there is a strong reason not to.
 If the front is already acceptable and the crown is the main remaining concern, crown work may move higher in priority.
 If both are severe and the donor is limited, compromise is unavoidable.

-This is why a patient should first understand whether he is a good candidate for hair transplant.
-A man can want surgery very badly and still need a more conservative plan than he expected.
+You should first understand whether you are a good candidate for hair transplant.
+A patient can want surgery very badly and still need a more conservative plan than they expected.

-Instead of turning the consultation into a list of promises, I want the patient to understand which area gives the best visual return, what should remain in reserve, whether the crown can wait, whether medication may reduce the crown need, and how future hair loss could affect the plan.
+The consultation should not become a list of promises.
+It should clarify which area gives the best visual return, what should remain in reserve, whether the crown can wait, whether medication may reduce the crown need, and how future hair loss could affect the plan.

-I also want patients to look at daily life honestly.
-If the front affects every conversation and every photograph, that is a different priority than a crown that mainly bothers the patient in overhead photos.
+Daily life matters too.
+If the front affects every conversation and every photograph, that is a different priority than a crown that mainly bothers you in overhead photos.
 If the crown is the true emotional burden and the front is stable, that also deserves respect.

 Do not judge the plan by the largest number, the fastest date, or the most complete sounding promise.
 Judge it by whether it protects the donor and creates a natural result that can age well.

-My final answer is this.
-In many patients, hairline and frontal mid scalp first is the safer priority, crown second if donor supply and timing allow.
-The crown is important, but it should not be allowed to steal the grafts needed for the face and the future.
+For many patients, hairline and frontal mid-scalp first is the safer priority, with the crown planned later if donor supply and timing allow.
+The crown can matter deeply.
+I simply do not let it spend the grafts needed for the face and the future.